 Divided into the shore phases in the classroom and the sea phase.
 You will do two days in the classroom, followed by 5 days at sea and then finish with 2 more days in the classroom.

-The shore phase a comprehensive introduction to chartwork, navigation, meteorology, lights, International Regulations for the Prevention of Collision at Sea (IRPCS) and basics of seamanship.
+The shore phase is a comprehensive introduction to chartwork, navigation, meteorology, lights, International Regulations for the Prevention of Collision at Sea (IRPCS) and basics of seamanship.
 Invaluable for how to start making decisions on board ready for when you start your sea phase.
 At the end of the week you will have two assessment papers to complete and awarded your certificate.

 Skippering a yacht for the first time is often a scary thought but it is a rewarding and thrilling experience.
 The RYA Day Skipper practical course (sea phase) is designed to teach you to "Take Charge" safely and confidently.
 A skipper does much more than navigate, you are responsible for the safety and wellbeing of the yacht and crew.
 These responsibilities include weather forecasting, victualling, engine maintenance, sail selection and handling, passage planning, watch keeping, navigation and pilotage.

 Your experienced and patient instructor will teach you these skills and you will put them into practice as you skipper the yacht on short passages around Lanzarote and Fuerteventura.
 There is particular emphasis on boat handling for Day Skippers and during the course you will practice mooring under various conditions.
 Students live aboard for the duration of the course and visit many different harbours and anchorages to practice pilotage techniques which, like boat handling, is an essential skill for the aspiring skipper.
 You will complete at least 4 night hours sailing to experience night pilotage and identify lights.